ajpieroni/colabination/README.md

 - [] assign issues
 - [] combining art with the frontend code
 - [] make sure no work is being overwritten
-- [] making squares rectangles in pocket
+- [] making rectangles squares  in pocket
 - [] perspective of printers and tables
 - [] sprite for character?
 - [] ensuring that each asset is exactly 50x50px to fit properly in vending and pocket
+- [] let's talk crafting? once two items are on the crafting table, should they press a button? etc.

 ## October 6th
 - ↓ select, only works for items in vending machine